ioccc-src/winner/2019/mills/README.md

 Some say so.

-But can a machine learn to write like Shakespeare, or tweet like Trump?
+But can a machine learn to write like Shakespeare?
 Can it write rules and guidelines for the IOCCC?

 You decide. :-)